ziadoz/awesome-php/README.md

 ## Development Software
 *Software for creating a development environment.*

+* [Sublime Text 3](http://sublimetext.com) - The text editor you'll fall in love with.
 * [HomeBrew](http://mxcl.github.com/homebrew/) - A package manager for OSX.
 * [HomeBrew PHP](https://github.com/josegonzalez/homebrew-php) - A PHP tap for HomeBrew.
 * [PHP OSX](http://php-osx.liip.ch/) - A PHP installer for OSX.